 Step 5: Ladle this delicious dish into a serving bowl and serve with the above fried buns or rice.

 3 ways to prepare the cauliflower florets

-- Air-fried – this is the method I used that gave the florets a crispy golden brown layer on the outside even though no oil was used.
+1. Air-fried – is the method I used that gave the florets a crispy golden brown layer on the outside even though no oil was used.

-- Baked – Preheat oven to 425°F or 220°C. Dip the cauliflower florets in the batter then shake off excess and be sure the whole floret is covered with batter.
+2. Baked – Preheat oven to 425°F or 220°C. Dip the cauliflower florets in the batter then shake off excess.
+Be sure the whole floret is covered with batter.
 Lay florets on a sheet of parchment paper, in a single layer.
 Brush or spray cooking oil on each floret, then bake until golden brown, about 25 – 30 mins, with a flip in between if needed.
 Note: Use oil that can withstand high heat.

 The sauce is a unique balance of sweet, sour, and spicy that you can adjust accordingly based on your taste preference.
 Here is the list of ingredients and products I used along with substitution.

-- Spicy – I used my homemade sambal and Thai chili for the spicy kick but any chili sauce will work.
+Spicy – I used my homemade sambal and Thai chili for the spicy kick and can be replaced with any chili sauces.
 Note: Some chili sauce is salty or sweeter, so adjust those tastes accordingly during cooking.

 Variations and Cooking Tips